Food drying

 Food drying is a method of food preservation in which food is dried (dehydrated or desiccated).
 Drying inhibits the growth of bacteria, yeasts, and mold through the removal of water.
-Dehydration has been used widely for this purpose since ancient times; the earliest known practice is 12,000 B.C. by inhabitants of the modern Middle East and Asia regions.
+Dehydration has been used widely for this purpose since ancient times; the earliest known practice is 12,000 B.C. by inhabitants of the modern Asian and Middle Eastern regions.
 Water is traditionally removed through evaporation by using methods such as air drying, sun drying, smoking or wind drying, although today electric food dehydrators or freeze-drying can be used to speed the drying process and ensure more consistent results.

 Food types

 Many different foods can be prepared by dehydration.
 Meat has held a historically significant role.
 For centuries, much of the European diet depended on dried cod—known as salt cod, bacalhau (with salt), or stockfish (without).
 It formed the main protein source for the slaves on the West Indian plantations, and was a major economic force within the triangular trade.
-Dried fish most commonly cod or haddock, known as Harðfiskur, is a delicacy in Iceland, while dried reindeer meat is a traditional Sami food.
+Dried fish most commonly cod or haddock, known as Harðfiskur, is a delicacy in Iceland, while dried reindeer meat is a traditional Sámi food.
 Dried meats include prosciutto (Parma ham), bresaola, biltong and beef jerky.

 Dried fruits have been consumed historically due to their high sugar content and sweet taste, and a longer shelf-life from drying.
-Fruits may be used differently when dried.
+Fruits may be used and named differently when dried.
 The plum becomes a prune, the grape a raisin.
 Figs and dates may be transformed into different products that can either be eaten as they are, used in recipes, or rehydrated.

 Freeze-dried vegetables are often found in food for backpackers, hunters, and the military.
-Garlic and onion are often dried.
-Edible mushrooms, as well as other fungi, are also sometimes dried for preservation purposes or to be used as seasonings.
+Garlic and onion are often dried and stored with their stalks braided.
+Edible mushrooms are sometimes dried for preservation or to be used as seasonings.